-Net loss for the fiscal year ended July 31, 2019 was \$8,054,671, compared to \$2,426,494 for the fiscal year ended July 31, 2018.
-The Company does not generate revenue from operations and has no revenues other than the interest earned on the Company's balances of cash and cash equivalents, and recognized a \$4,879,733 write-down of its exploration and evaluation assets during the year.
-Accordingly, the Company's net loss for the fiscal year ended July 31, 2019 increased.
-Due to successful financing, the Company has significantly increased its administrative and operating expenses to expedite research and development of intellectual property.
+Net income for the fiscal year ended July 31, 2020 was \$375,126, compared to a net loss of \$8,054,671 for the fiscal year ended July 31, 2019.
+The Company does not generate revenue from operations.
+It has no revenues other than the interest earned on the Company's balances of cash and cash equivalents, and recognized a \$2,413,199 net historical foreign exchange gain during the year.
+The Company recorded net loss from operations in the amount of \$2,078,051 for the fiscal year ended July 31, 2020.
+During the fiscal year, some of the notable expenses have been consulting fees, research and development, shareholder communications, and share-based payments.

-The Company cash and cash equivalents decreased by \$679,654 during the year ended July 31, 2019 (2018 - \$680,698 increase).
-The decrease in cash is principally a result of increased expenditure towards research and development and a lack of equity financing.
+The Company cash and cash equivalents decreased by \$207,183 during the year ended July 31, 2020 (2019 - \$679,654 decrease).
+The decline in cash is principally a lack of equity financing.
 During the fiscal year ended July 31, 2019 the Company closed non-brokered private placements for gross proceeds of \$1,613,484, including \$80,000 pursuant to issuing flow-through common shares, improving its cash flow position.

-Analysis of income statement items for the fiscal year ended July 31, 2019
+Analysis of income statement items for the fiscal year ended July 31, 2020

-The Company recorded \$116,268 for office and miscellaneous (2018, \$71,495).
+The Company recorded \$119,548 for office and miscellaneous (2019, \$116,268).
 The Company recorded an increase in office administrative expenses due to increased responsibilities involving disseminating project information to potential investors.

-During the fiscal year ended July 31, 2019, the Company recorded \$91,050 in consulting fees (2018, \$25,500).
-During the year additional consultants were hired to manage the construction of the Pilot Plant project and to assist in managing technical data.
+During the fiscal year ended July 31, 2020, the Company recorded \$116,348 in consulting fees (2019, \$91,050).
+During the year, additional consultants were hired to manage recycling project's development and assist in managing technical data.